kurtosis-tech/kardinal-playground/README.md

    ```
    ./scripts/startup.sh
    ```
-   This will set up Docker, Minikube, Istio, Kardinal Manager and Kardinal CLI for you.
-It will also deploy the initial version of the voting app.
+   This will set up Docker, Minikube, Istio, Kardinal Manager, Kardinal CLI, and ngrok for you.
+It will also deploy the initial version of the online boutique app.

    This can take around 3 minutes 🕰️.

-1. 🔗 Set up port forwarding:
+2. 🔗 Set up port forwarding and start ngrok:
    ```
-   ./scripts/forward.sh prod
+   ./scripts/forward.sh
    ```

-1. 🗳 Explore the main voting app deployment:
+   This script will set up port forwarding and start ngrok.
+Note the ngrok URL provided in the output.

-   - Check the "Ports" tab, directly above the terminal section in the Codespaces UI.
+3. 🛍️ Explore the main online boutique deployment:
-   - Look for the port labelled "voting-app-prod" and open it in your browser
+   - Use the ngrok URL provided by the forward.sh script
-   - Click on the voting buttons to generate some traffic
+   - Browse through the online store and add items to your cart to generate some traffic

-   **Note**: Codespaces port forwarding can be flaky.
-If you immediately click on the toast that pops up when a port is fowarded, it can be too fast and the port tunnel will shut down.
-If that happens, just run `./scripts/forward.sh` to set up the forwarding again.
-Then, don't click on the toast - instead, let it run, wait 15 seconds, and open the port in the "ports" tab.
+   - This might take a few seconds and a few retries as sometimes the local port forwarding takes a few seconds to come up

-1. 📊 Visualize the application structure on app.kardinal.dev:
+4. 📊 Visualize the application structure on app.kardinal.dev:
    - Get your Kardinal URL by running:
      ```
      echo "https://app.kardinal.dev/$(cat ~/.local/share/kardinal/fk-tenant-uuid)/traffic-configuration"